-Charlbury Community Centre is a not-for-profit organisation, which relies on income from renting out its space.
+Charlbury Community Centre is a not-for-profit organisation, which relies on income from renting out its space and from fundraising, grants and donations.
 In order to be open as long as possible and offer as many services as possible we rely on some volunteer work.
-If you can offer anything from manning the counter for a couple of hours a week to offering training sessions, helping with homework clubs, youth clubs, children’s activities etc we would be delighted to hear from you.
+If you can offer anything from manning the counter for a few hours a week to offering training sessions, helping with youth clubs, chatting to elderly people etc we would be delighted to hear from you.

 The library is also partly staffed by volunteers and extra people to go on this rota just once or twice a month, would be very welcome.
 Please contact Rosalind Scott if you may be able to help: Rosalind.firstname.lastname@example.org, or for further details follow the links on the library page.

 In order to meet our running costs and to keep our prices as low as possible, we will also have to continue to do some fundraising in the community.
-If you can help with this please contact us.
+For example we run a monthly quiz night and we like to have a different quiz master each time.
+If you can help with this or other fundraising please contact Tanya at this email address: email@example.com

-If you would like to donate directly to the Charlbury Community Centre, you can do so through Make-a-Donation.
+If you would like make a one-off donation to the Charlbury Community Centre, you can do so through Make-a-Donation.
 We are very grateful for any support however large or small.

 TG's cafe is now offering baked potatoes at lunch time, with a choice of fillings: cheese, baked beans (or both), tuna and sweetcorn with mayo.
 Why not stay for lunch after your sporting activities, or drop in for a tasty, warming lunch?